 Because of the collaborative nature of the BIC program, applicants are strongly encouraged to expect to enroll as full-time students, which usually means a course load of nine credits (three courses) each fall and spring semester.
 All classes are scheduled either for late afternoons or evenings and meet on a once-weekly basis.
 Summer courses will be offered.
 In a typical sequence, students will complete 36 credits and graduate with the Master's degree in two years.
 A few exceptions will be made for part-time students; inquire with Professor Nancy Tag, BIC Program Director.

-Applications for Fall 2014 can be submitted as of October 2013.
-The final deadline is April 2014.
+Applications for Fall 2015 are due NOW.
+The deadline to submit your application materials is APRIL 25th.
 For more information, go to the Graduate Admissions page of the CCNY site.